 Quinapril works by widening your blood vessels, which reduces pressure in the vessels

 the supply of oxygen to your heart, so that when you place extra demands on your heart,

 such as during exercise, your heart may cope better and you may not get short of breath

-Ask your doctor if you have any questions about why quinapril
+Ask your doctor if you have any questions about why this medicine has been prescribed

 Use in children

-Before you take this medicine
+Before you take it

 When you must not take it